 The road ahead

 As we look to the first few months of 2014, there are key factors in the US and the UK shaping our thinking.
-Firstly, the Federal Reserve – the central bank in the US – has now finally started scaling back its bond buying program (the stimulus package it has been using to aid the markets following the 2008 financial crisis).
+Firstly, the Federal Reserve – the central bank in the US – has now finally started scaling back its bond-buying program (the stimulus package it has been using to aid the markets following the 2008 financial crisis).
 The speed at which it does so will be an important issue for global markets but the main point here is that this process of ‘tapering’ is now underway and investors should be confident it will progress at a steady pace through the year.

 As for the UK, growth looks likely to exceed 3% this year.
 This is positive news for equity markets.
 Meanwhile, the housing market is running too hot for the Bank of England’s comfort.
-On our valuation measure, house prices are around 30% above the average since 1960 relative to incomes and above the peak of the last housing market cycle in the late 1980s.
+On our valuation measure, house prices are around 30% above the average since 1960 relative to incomes, and above the peak of the last housing market cycle in the late 1980s.

-Interest rates set to become hot topic
+Interest rates set to become a hot topic

 Partly because of the housing market, there will be much speculation this year about potential increases in UK interest rates.
 We think the Bank of England will be reluctant to use interest rates to cool the housing market and is more likely to use other measures to slow mortgage lending – for example, limiting mortgages that are five times a person’s income.

 We also think that the new Governor of the Bank of England will unveil some quite experimental policies this year.
 He is likely to announce that the threshold for even considering a rise in interest rate is unemployment under 6.5%, rather than the 7% previously stated, to make clear that a rise in interest rates is a long way off.

 Overall, this means that UK assets will be moved by two forces – a stronger economy but also a central bank determined to keep expectations of a rate hike at bay.